Claim: E-mails by a volunteer relief worker detail behavior of New Orleans evacuees.

 I’ve never been to the George R. Brown Convention Center, and I have not been to Houston in more than

 I did not write the email about the Brown Convention Center, but I did receive it and did forward it to several friends.
 The forwarded message included my signature block and that’s why it was assumed that I wrote the email.
 However, in forwarding the message, I made a very bad error in judgment, and I deeply apologize for any hurt or discomfort I’ve caused others by doing so.

 I’ve learned a hard and difficult lesson and I hope those of you who read this have also.
 Too much of what we all mindlessly forward through cyberspace can only be termed fictious, unsubstantiated trash.
 The

-Regarding the second item quoted in our Examples section above, numerous airlines began flying supplies and personnel into New Orleans and refugees out on 2 September.
-Some of the first planes ferried in law enforcement officers, federal air marshals, and Transportation Security Administration screeners.
+Regarding the second item quoted in our Examples section above, numerous airlines began flying supplies and personnel into New Orleans and refugees out on

 The various airlines are engaging in this effort on their own.
 Jack Evans, a spokesman for the Air Transport Association, said FEMA agreed to reimburse the airlines for jet fuel used in the airlift, “but other than that, the airlines are doing this on a volunteer basis.
 The crews on board are all volunteers.”

 Once again, we’ve so far found nothing to substantiate the claims made in the

 Regarding the second e-mail’s claim that there was water to be had by the evacuees in the airport before taking the flights they supposedly acted so badly on: